All you need to know for your visit to Plitvice Lakes, Croatia

 There are two entrances to the park.
 Entrance 1 is the lower lakes and Entrance 2 is the higher lakes.
 If you choose to do the mapped walks, this may dictate which entrance you use.

 Our top tip would be to enter the park before 9 am.
 Getting views like this all to yourself is well worth the early morning.
 It can get extremely crowded during the summer months.

-To help with the protection of the park and upkeep there is an entrance fee.
+To help with the protection of the park and upkeep there is a Plitvice Lakes entry fee.
 This can be paid at either one of the park’s entrance gates.
 Prices vary during the year and there are discounts for children and students.
-For up-to-date prices head here.

 There are a few options for tickets.
 1 or 2-day passes can be bought as well as guided tours.
 These come in a variety of languages and can be for a half-day or full day.

 You can also purchase maps upon entry.